MalachiteN/sksctl/README.md

 Of course you can manually start `crond`, or run it on login (for example to use `.profile`).
 But this isn't the best way.

 Don't forget Termux had given us a plugin mentioned called `Termux:Boot`.
-Once installed in your Android system, it will run a batch of scripts in `$HOME/.termux/boot/` when your Android boots.
+Once installed, it will run a batch of scripts in `$HOME/.termux/boot/` when your Android boots.

 ```shell
 mkdir -p ~/.termux/boot
 echo -e 'termux-wake-lock\ncrond' > ~/.termux/boot/cron.sh
 chmod +x ~/.termux/boot/cron.sh
 ```

+# Help us

+Our project needs your help!
+We'll appreciate you if you can do these for us:

+## Installer script testing

+If you have a clean Docker container or a spare Android device, you can help us to test our installer script.

+## Test (and/or port, if necessary) it for your school

+If you're attending a school in [this list](http://www.skspruce.com.cn/news/10/), you can test whether `sksctl` works in your school's public wireless network.
+If it doesn't work but you have a solution, opening your branch and port our script to your school is welcomed, and beneficial to both you, your schoolmates, and of course our project.